If you’re looking for digital marketing reporting software that’s both powerful and free, look no further than Google’s Data Studio.

 Basic Google Ads Visualizations for Client Reports

-These visualizations are easy to create and provide clear, high-value data and insights.
+Start with these visualizations to easily provide clear, high-value data and insights.

 1. KPI Scorecards